spacedriveapp/spacedrive/CONTRIBUTING.md

   [`rustup`](https://rustup.rs/) & [`nvm`](https://github.com/nvm-sh/nvm) should both pick up on the appropriate versions of the Rust Toolchain & Node respectively from the project automatically.

- - After cleaning out your build artifacts using `pnpm clean`, it is necessary to re-run the `./setup/setup.sh` script.
+ - After cleaning out your build artifacts using `pnpm clean`, it's necessary to re-run `pnpm prep`.

  - Make sure to read the [guidelines](https://spacedrive.com/docs/developers/prerequisites/guidelines) to ensure that your code follows a similar style to ours.